dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Cut & Insert Piers

-Cut the *Treated 4x4x8s* to size and insert them into the *Galvanized Post Bases*.
+Mark the *Treated 4x4x8s* to size using a *Carpenter's Pencil* and *Square* then cut using a *Battery Powered Hand-held Circular Saw* and insert them into the *Galvanized Post Bases*.
 Drill the bolt holes out using a *Battery Powered Drill* and a *1/2" diameter 6" long brad point bit*.
-Insert the *6" Galvanized Carriage Bolts* and tighten the *1/2" Galvanized Washers* and *1/2" Galvanized Nuts* with a *1/2" Socket Wrench*.
+Insert the *1/2" x 6" Galvanized Carriage Bolts* and tighten the *1/2" Galvanized Washers* and *1/2" Galvanized Nuts* with a *1/2" Socket Wrench*.

 ### Treated wood